Learn how to make unicorn cookies that are PERFECT for a fun holiday treat. Simple, easy, and delicious! The perfect Christmas cookie recipe!

 Add the dry ingredients to the wet ingredients in 1/3 increments, stirring between each increment.

-The dough will be crumbly, but it’s supposed to be for sugar cookies!
+The dough will be crumbly, but it’s supposed to be for cut-out sugar cookies.

 STEP TWO: ROLL OUT THE DOUGH